SpectralGCD: Spectral Concept Selection and Cross-modal Representation Learning for Generalized Category Discovery: Balance between Old and New Performance in GCD

 \subsection{Cross-modal Representation versus Image Features}

 To better understand the contribution of our cross-modal representation, we compare our method trained using either the cross-modal representation or image features in input to a parametric classifier, denoted as \emph{Cross-Modal} and \emph{Image features} in \Cref{tab:appendix_cross_modal_ablation} respectively.
+In the \textit{Image Features} variant, the full SpectralGCD pipeline is retained, including spectral filtering and forward/reverse distillation, and only the classifier input is swapped to image features.
 The ablation results on CUB, Stanford Cars, and CIFAR100 show that training a classifier using cross-modal representations consistently achieves the best overall performance, offering a stronger balance by generalizing well to \textit{New} categories while maintaining competitive accuracy on \textit{Old} ones.
 In contrast, the image-only approach tend to overfit to \textit{Old} categories.
-This trend aligns with the observations depicted in \Cref{fig:old_new_image_crossmodal_appendix}, which shows that a similar pattern is observed when training SimGCD with image or cross-modal features.
+This trend aligns with the observations depicted in \Cref{fig:image_vs_crossmodal,fig:old_new_image_crossmodal_appendix}, which shows that a similar pattern is observed when training SimGCD with image or cross-modal features.
+For the SimGCD (Cross-Modal) variant, the dictionary is filtered using the student itself, as SimGCD does not receive teacher distillation that would otherwise motivate teacher-based filtering.

 To further illustrate the differences between image-only features and cross-modal representations, in~\Cref{fig:image_vs_crossmodal_tsne} we present a t-SNE comparison of the learned embeddings across all the 20 CIFAR100 \textit{New} classes available in the evaluation set.
 The visualization contrasts SpectralGCD image features when the classifier is trained only on visual inputs (left), with cross-modal features obtained when the SpectralGCD classifier is trained under our proposed cross-modal supervision (right).